How graphene is enhancing earphone and headphone audio to another level

 Curiously cheap graphene oxide powder on eBay

 Hundreds of companies (many China-based), claim to be graphene manufacturers, yet the amount of companies able to commercially-produce graphene is probably less than can be counted on one hand.
-Most of the graphene suppliers that are not selling authentic graphene power, are in fact selling graphite, another member of the carbon family.
-Graphite is no good substitute for graphene as it is made up of significantly more carbon layers and has vastly different (and inferior) properties as a result.
+Most of the graphene suppliers that are not selling authentic graphene power, are in fact selling graphite, another member of the carbon family that is much easier and cheaper to produce.
+Graphite is substitute for graphene, as it is made up of significantly more carbon layers and has vastly different (and inferior) properties as a result.

 Why does the number of carbon layers in graphene matter?